- As low as $310/Night

 - Approximately 975 square feet

-This elegant 2 bedroom 2 bath condo is located on the 1st floor in the highly charming area of Shore Drive!
+This pretty 2 bedroom 2 bath condo is located on the 1st floor in the highly charming area of Shore Drive!
 The partial ocean view can be admired from the deck.
 Each bedroom has a queen size bed and a queen size sleeper couch is available in the living room.
-There are 2 pools on site for guests to savor and public beach access is across the street and very convenient.
-Appreciate a freshly modernized condo that is centrally located near eateries, grocery stores, and the outlets!
+There are 2 pools on site for guests to appreciate and public beach access is across the street and very convenient.
+Savor a freshly refreshed condo that is centrally located near eateries, grocery stores, and the outlets!
 Sorry no family pets allowed.
 Must be 25 years old to book.

 About the Area

 Located in Myrtle Beach, this condo is near the beach.
-Barefoot Landing and Broadway at the Beach are worth checking out if shopping is on the agenda, while those wishing to experience the area's popular attractions can visit Ripley's Aquarium and SkyWheel Myrtle Beach.
+Barefoot Landing and Broadway at the Beach are worth checking out if shopping is on the agenda, while those wishing to experience the area's popular attractions can visit SkyWheel Myrtle Beach and Ripley's Aquarium.
 Looking to enjoy an event or a game while in town?
 See what's going on at Broadway Grand Prix, or consider a night out at Burroughs & Chapin Pavilion Place.

 Special Instructions